 Please note

 This object only works when a selection passes through the object.
 If customers go through the object one by one (e.g. after completing a form), you will have to use a different solution.
-These are described in demonstration campaigns.

 • Flow names as configured in the object